 We expect sales and marketing costs to increase in 2024 as compared to 2023, due to our continued investment in go-to-market efforts.
-However, we plan to continue to carefully manage costs in an effort to manage our operating margins.
+However, we plan to continue to carefully manage costs in an effort to manage our operating margins, go-to-market efforts to align resources with higher growth areas of our business.